Den of Lions · Chapter 1

 Danel reaches Babylon, refuses the king's food, and wakes to a covenant status he cannot explain.

-The city came to him in pieces through the back of an ox-cart: torchlight on canal water, the smell of bitumen and night-blooming jasmine, voices in a language he could parse but not yet feel.
+The city came to him in fragments through the back of an ox-cart: torchlight skidding on canal water, the smell of bitumen and night-blooming jasmine, voices in a language he could parse but not yet inhabit.
 Bavel.
-He had read about it in his father’s scrolls.
+He had read about it in his father's scrolls.
 The scrolls had not mentioned the heat.

-Danel of Judah pressed his spine against the cart’s slats and watched the skyline resolve.
+Danel of Judah pressed his spine against the cart's slats and watched the skyline assemble itself out of darkness.
 Ziggurats.
-Seven of them, stepped and massive, black against the stars like altars built for gods who needed to be reminded of their height.
+Seven of them, stepped and massive, black against the stars like altars built for gods who feared being forgotten.
 The Processional Way stretched ahead, wide enough for twenty men abreast, its walls glazed with bulls and dragons in blue and gold tile.
-Everything in this city was built to make you feel small.
-It was working.
+Everything in this city was built to instruct the body before the mind had time to object: you are small, and someone else is not.

 He closed his eyes.
 Opened them.
 The ziggurats were still there.

 The cart jolted to a stop.
 A Bavelian officer in bronze-scale armour walked the line of carts, striking each one with the flat of his spear.
-The sound was efficient and bored.
+The sound was efficient, bored, practiced.

 "Out.
 Stand.
 Face forward.
 You will be processed."

 Danel climbed down.
 His legs had forgotten how to hold him.
-Around him, the other exiles—forty in this convoy, all between fourteen and twenty, all from the conquered aristocracy of Judah—assembled in a ragged line.
+Around him, the other exiles—forty in this convoy, all between fourteen and twenty, all taken from the aristocracy of Judah—assembled in a ragged line.
 Some were weeping.
-Some were silent.
-One boy near the back was praying in a whisper so fierce it sounded like cursing.
+Some were too tired for that.
+One boy near the back was praying in a whisper so intense it sounded like cursing.

-They were led through a gate cut into the palace’s outer wall and into a courtyard lit by oil lamps on iron stands.
-A long table had been set up at the far end, staffed by three scribes with clay tablets and reed styluses.
-Behind them stood a man Danel had not expected: middle-aged, thick through the shoulders, with the careful posture of someone who had spent decades navigating a court that killed careless people.
+They were led through a gate cut into the palace's outer wall and into a courtyard lit by oil lamps on iron stands.
+A long table waited at the far end, staffed by three scribes with clay tablets and reed styluses.
+Behind them stood a man Danel had not expected: middle-aged, broad through the shoulders, with the careful posture of someone who had spent decades navigating a court that killed careless people.
 He wore no armour.
-His robes were plain but immaculate.
+His robes were plain but exact.
 He watched the exiles the way a jeweller watches uncut stones.

 Processing took two hours.
 Name.
 Age.
-Father’s name.
-Father’s rank.
-Languages spoken.
+Father's name.
+Father's rank.
+Languages.
 Skills.
 Health.
-Each exile was examined, documented, and assigned a number on a clay token strung around their neck.
+Each exile was examined, recorded, and given a clay token on a cord to hang around the neck.

-When Danel reached the table, the scribe looked up.
+When Danel reached the table, the nearest scribe looked up.

 "Name."